-I thinks it might actually be impossible to get lost in Little Wild Horse Canyon, unless you climbed up and wandered off trail.
+I think it might actually be impossible to get lost in Little Wild Horse Canyon unless you climbed up and wandered off the trail.
 But I don’t know, I didn’t do that.
 I didn’t even follow the whole trail.
 Rounding out around 8 miles, we didn’t have time and the weather was not ideal for slot canyons.

 If you’re headed towards Goblin Valley, there will be signs for Little Wild Horse Canyon, too.
 Instead of turning left at the T, turn right and follow the road until there’s a big parking area on the right, just before the road turns to dirt.
 It’s super easy to find, I promise.

 If you’ve ever been in a slot canyon, you know that you shouldn’t be if there’s much of a chance for rain.
 Well, we didn’t listen to that and went anyways.
 The sky over Bullfrog was dark, but it was sunny the direction we were going.

 We got there and things looked fine so we pushed on.
 It was sometime after 5PM that we got there, I think.
 We had limited time after work.
 Towards the beginning of the trail, you have to make a decision.
 It’s easy, I promise.
 It’s just right or left.
 We went right, and I’m glad, not that I know what is to the left, but we got to see a lot of slot canyons to the right.